StarshipladDev/JSONConverter/README.md

 Download and run 'JSOnConverter.exe' , then press the btton to select a .JSON file.

+!!IMPORTANT!! - 'Newtonsoft.Json' must be in the same directory it runs from

 Press 'Convert JSON' to convert that file to an HTML page and automatically run it in your PC's browser.

 *Please note :*